HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 Distinct alarm event messages are generated for the **All** location (*Asset Hierarchy → All → Events*) if:

-* a Data Collector has not communicated with Hyperview within 2x the usual polling frequency; or
+* A Data Collector has not communicated with Hyperview within 2x the usual polling frequency; or
-* the Data Collector version is out of date.
+* The Data Collector version is out of date.

 Consult your IT department to address any connectivity issues, and/or update the Data Collector accordingly.